 The RFP should also require that the contractor state how the Safety and Occupational Health domain will integrate or interact with all relevant domains, and specifically with the Safety community.
-Issues associated with the harms from death, injury, occupational illness, damage to equipment, loss of data, or damage to the environment should be at the center of these interactions.
+Issues associated with the harms from death, injury, occupational illness, damage to equipment, loss of data or damage to the environment should be at the center of these interactions.
+Finally, the contractor's Safety and Occupational Health team should review the findings/recommendations produced and determine their impacts on Safety and Occupational Health, and solicit and address comments on Safety and Occupational Health requirements from other HSI domain specialists.